 The fused silica sample used in the experiment was cleaved to form a small prism with an extremely sharp tip and coated on two sides with gold, serving as electrical contacts.
 At the tip a tiny slit between the gold contacts permits direct access to the fused silica.
 The researchers irradiated the fused silica with extremely short laser pulses that consist of only about one-and-a-half cycles of the light wave.
 “If the pulses were longer, they would deposit so much energy into the material that it would be destroyed”, explains Tim Paasch-Colberg, the doctoral candidate working on the experiment.

 Light consists of an oscillating electric and magnetic field.
-The extremely brief and intense pulses used in the experiments carry an electric field that increases from moderate values to more than ten billion Volts per metre extremely rapidly, within only a few femtoseconds.
+The extremely brief and intense pulses used in the experiments carry an electric field that increases from moderate values to more than ten billion Volts per meter extremely rapidly, within only a few femtoseconds.
 This field strength represents a field one hundred thousand times stronger than the field in a flash of lightning.

 In their experiment, the physicists in Garching proved that the electrons were freed by this strong electric field within less than a half cycle of the laser light.
 This means that the insulator becomes a conductor within a mere femtosecond.
 “These measurements did not resolve the question of whether the conductivity can be turned off again just as fast”, says Tim Paasch-Colberg.
 Only this property transforms a component into a switch with which electrical signals can be controlled and processed.